ishkabbible/Befaco_VCADSR_v1.1/README.md

 PCBs and panels *may* be available from Hamara Labs.
 Email HamaraLabs1 (at) gmail (dot) com to find out.

 I believe all these files are correct, but I make no warranty whatsoever.
 Build at your own risk.
-If you find any problems with these files, please contact Hamara Labs at HamaraLabs1 (at) gmail.com and I will update the files.
+If you find any problems with these files, please contact Hamara Labs at HamaraLabs1 (at) gmail (dot) com and I will update the files.